Cosy Pubs with Real Fires

 - Dartbridge Inn

-Just off the A38 on the A384, this pub, hotel and restaurant dates from the 19th century, and has a comfortable interior with wooden floors, light oak beams, leather chairs and sofas, together with real fires and a relaxing atmosphere.
+Just off the A38 on the A384, this pub, hotel and restaurant dates from the 19th century, and has a comfortable interior with wooden floors, light oak beams, leather chairs and sofas, together with real fires and a relaxing atmosphere, having been fully refurbished in 2016.
 It has a very pleasant outdoor floral drinking and alfresco dining terrace, from which there are views between the trees of the river Dart.
 It is close to both Buckfastleigh railway station on the South Devon Steam Railway, and to Buckfast Abbey.

 - Globe Inn